tm-a-t/telegram-bot-handbook/pages/book/dev/api.md

 Such programs are called userbots.
 They are useful when you want to automate actions that users are allowed to do and bots aren't.

-Userbots are used for various cases, like putting current time on the user's profile picture, collecting messages from public groups and channels, and so on.
+Userbots are used for various purposes, such as updating a user's profile picture with the current time, collecting messages from public groups and channels, and automating repetitive tasks.

 We are not covering userbots in Papercraft Book, but Telegram API libraries on the next page will be helpful if you want to develop one.